Quick Dill Pickle Egg Salad Without Mayo

 Instructions

-2. Prepare ingredients.
-Combine celery, pickles, shallot, dill, lemon zest & juice, olive oil, smoked paprika, Greek yogurt, salt, and pepper in a bowl.
+2. Prep ingredients.
+While the eggs chill, dice the celery, pickles, shallot, and dill.
+Combine them in a mixing bowl with lemon zest, half the lemon juice, olive oil, smoked paprika, Greek yogurt, salt, and pepper.

 Top Tips